PerttuHamalainen/MediaAI/Syllabus.md

 ## Links
 **The field is changing rapidly and we are constantly collecting new teaching material**

 Follow the course's [Twitter feed](https://twitter.com/aaltomediaai) to stay updated.
+The twitter works as a public backlog of material that is used when updating the lecture slides.

 [Back to course README](README.md)